hopsoft/han/readme.md

   han_spec: "",       // the href to the HAN spec
   api_version: "",    // the version of the API being used
   api_spec: "",       // the href to the API spec
+  request_time: "",   // the time the action was invoked in UTC ISO 8601
+  response_time: "",  // the time the response was rendered in UTC ISO 8601
+  duration: "",       // the total time spent on the server in milliseconds
   action: {},         // the action invoked to obtain this response
   errors: [],         // errors encountered while creating this response
   custom: {},         // a container for custom meta data about the response